Big Pigeon in Southwest Iowa

 • Co.
 H, 331 Inf.
 Regt., 83rd Inf.
 Div., VII Corps, First Army; KIA 11 Dec 1944, near Gey, Hürtgen Forest, North Rhine-Westphalia, Germany.

-• Notes: posthumous Silver Star award.
+• Military Note: posthumous Silver Star award.

 † Mickey, Paul Leo “Leo”, SN 37-118-215, US Army, Pott.
 Co.